 1. Aloe Vera

 Like Aloe Vera, Cucumber naturally cools and calms the skin after a burn.
 It contains Vitamin C and Caffeic Acid, which helps reduce swelling.
-Simply refrigerate a fresh (preferably organic) Cucumber, cut it into slices and place directly on the skin.
+Simply refrigerate a fresh (preferably organic) Cucumber, cut it into slices, and place it directly on the skin.

 You can also blend Cucumber slices with Aloe Vera juice or oil for a doubly powerful sunburn treatment!